9th edition - 2019

 Galerie du FILAF, Perpignan

-Held between 1995 et 2006, the book Entretiens (ed. du Regard) relates the links that unite Gilles Barbier to numerous intellectuals, artists, scientists all around the world... with whom he seams to correspond in everyday life, delivering the quintessence of their thoughts by drawing them in order to better fix them in his memory.
-On the occasion of the release of the book, FILAF organizes a public discussion between Gilles Barbier and the art critic Richard Leydier, as welle as an exhibition of the drawings featuring in the book, and a signing session.
+Held between 1995 and 2006, the book Entretiens (ed. du Regard) relates the link that unites Gilles Barbier to numerous intellectuals, artists, and scientists from all around the world with whom he seems to correspond in everyday life, delivering the quintessence of their thoughts by drawing them, in order to better ancre them in his memory.
+On the occasion of the release of the book, the FILAF festival organizes a public discussion between Gilles Barbier and the art critic Richard Leydier, an exhibition of the drawings featuring in the book, and a signing session.

 June 20th - July 21st